Open University: Teaching methods

-The OU uses a variety of methods for teaching, including written and audio materials, the Internet, disc-based software and television programmes on DVD.
+The OU has used a variety of methods for teaching, including written and audio materials, the Internet, disc-based software and television programmes on DVD.
 Course-based television broadcasts by the BBC, which started on 3 January 1971, ceased on 15 December 2006.
 Materials comprise originally authored work by in-house and external academic contributors, and from third-party materials licensed for use by OU students.
-For most modules, students are supported by tutors ("associate lecturers") who provide feedback on their work and are generally available to them at face-to-face tutorials, by telephone, and/or on the Internet.
+For most modules, students are supported by tutors ("associate lecturers") who provide feedback on their work and are generally available to them at face-to-face tutorials, by telephone, and/or on the internet.
 A number of short courses worth ten credits are now available that do not have an assigned tutor but offer an online conferencing service (Internet forum) where help and advice are offered through conferencing "moderators".

 Some modules have mandatory day schools.
 Nevertheless, it is possible to be excused on the basis of ill health (or other extenuating circumstances) and many courses have no mandatory face-to-face component.
 Similarly, some modules have traditionally offered week-long summer schools offering an opportunity for students to remove themselves from the general distractions of their life and focus on their studies for a short time.

-Over the past ten years the university has adopted a policy of separating residential modules from distance-full-time taught modules.
+The university has separated residential modules from full-time distance-taught modules.
 Exemption from attendance at residential schools, always as an Alternative Learning Experience (ALE), is sometimes available for disabled students and others who find it impossible to attend in person (See "Qualifications-Undergraduate" section.)

 For many years the OU produced television and radio programmes aimed at bringing learning to a wider audience.
 In its early years, most of these were in the form of documentaries or filmed lectures.
 Latterly, most OU-associated programming was mainstream and broadcast in peak hours, including series such as Rough Science and "Battle of the Geeks", while older-style programming was carried in the BBC Learning Zone.